 Swimming instructors also provided their opinions on whether these products were safe for children within the various age groups.
-Overall, swimming instructors believed that the mermaid tails and fins were unsafe for children aged 2-4 years (100.0%; n=9) and 5-7 years (77.8%; n=7).
-Given their small size the mermaid tail and fin products were observed to weigh them down making it difficult to float and stand up easily.
+Overall, swimming instructors believed that the Mermaid Tails and Fins were unsafe for children aged 2-4 years (100.0%; n=9) and 5-7 years (77.8%; n=7).
+Given the children's small size, the Mermaid Tail and Fin products were observed to weigh them down making it difficult to float and stand up easily.
 It was also noted that they were generally unsafe due to their limited swimming ability.

-They felt that the mermaid tail and fin products level of safety increased with the child's age and swimming ability.
+Swim instructors felt that the safety of the products increased with the child's age and swimming ability.
 For children aged 7-12 years the products were viewed to be safe, however it depended on their swimming ability.
 The better the swimming ability the safer the use of these products appeared to be.